-We had a Monthly Scout Chat live video on June 11 to answer some of the most common questions we've received, and also answer new questions.
+We had a Monthly Scout Chat live video in May 2021 to answer some of the most common questions we received when the current system went into effect.
 Find that video here or you can see just the presentation

-See below for Q and A on General Questions, Financial Assistance, Fundraising and Friends of Scouting
+See below for Q&A on General Questions, Financial Assistance, Fundraising and Friends of Scouting

 Q: What is the yearly program registration/renewal process?